gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy expected her mother to protest, but all Mama Roo said was,
-"There's space on the porch---that'll be out of the rain."
+"There's space on the porch—that'll be out of the rain."
 She and Sindy helped Maddy wrestle Dockety's loose-limbed form up the steps.
 The three of them sat in silence,
 Sindy in her mother's lap and Maddy leaning against her shoulder as they waited for the kettle to whistle.

-*Phweee...*
+*Phweee…*
 Mama Roo slid out from under her younger daughter, who grumbled sleepily and curled up into a ball.
 "I'll make tea," Mama Roo said.